🗞️ Updates and highlights from the CLiC-it 2024 conference in Pisa, Italy

 I’m an independent researcher specializing in Natural Language Processing.
 Previously, I was a Research Fellow at the University of Bologna, where I worked on EPTIC, the European Parliament Translation and Interpreting Corpus.

-My research interests include Text Mining, Language Resource Creation, Benchmark Design, and Multimodal Content Analysis.
-I’m also a proud member of AILC, the Italian Association of Computational Linguistics.
+My research interests include Text Mining, Data Labeling and Benchmarking, and Multimodal Content Analysis.
+I’m currently a member of AILC, the Italian Association of Computational Linguistics, and ITARDD, the Italian Association for Harm Reduction.

 MA in Translation and Technology